Feliks-WR/Pseudocode/README.md

   This product is provided AS IS, WITHOUT ANY WARRANTY for ANY PURPOSE.
   Use it at your own discretion.

+# Requirements
+- A standard C++ compiler with (complete) C++20 support is required
+- The commands provided work ONLY for g++ (GNU C++ compiler).
+You will need different commands for other compilers

 # Contributing
   You are wellcome to open a pull request, or open an issue, or ask for help in discussions.

+# Benefits
+- You can run pseudocode locally, for free
+- Your pseudcode runs as fast as a C++ program, especially due to compiler optimisations

 # Limitations:
 - Using (x, y : REAL) etcetra in functions.
 Ever variable has to be marked explicitly.
 (BYREF and BYVAL works properly)